UAB-CINL/UAB-CINL.github.io/docs/analysis/mriqc.md

 ### Positional Arguments

 - `bids_dir`: the path to the directory with BIDS formatted data
 - `output_dir`: the path to the output directory.
-If you are running group level analysis this folder should be prepopulated with the results of theparticipant level analysis.
+If you are running group level analysis this folder should be prepopulated with the results of the participant level analysis.
 - `analysis_level`: either set to participant or group.

 ### Filtering Data